nawawi/klish/doc/klish.md

 # Introduction

 Buildroot is a set of Makefiles and patches that makes it easy to generate a complete embedded Linux system.
 See the [http://www.buildroot.net/] for the details.
-The klish can be used as the "package" with the buildroot environment to get into the buildroot's target embedded system.
+The Klish can be used as the "package" with the buildroot environment to get into the buildroot's target embedded system.

 # Details

-The klish source tree contain the contrib/buildroot directory with the files to embed the klish package into the buildroot environment.
-The contrib/buildroot/package/klish must be copied to the buildroot's source tree package/klish directory.
+The Klish source tree contain the contrib/buildroot directory with the files to embed the Klish package into the buildroot environment.
+The contrib/buildroot/package/Klish must be copied to the buildroot's source tree package/Klish directory.
 Then the package/Config.in file must be changed.
 Add the following line

-    source "package/klish/Config.in"
+    source "package/Klish/Config.in"

 to the section started with 'menu "Shell and utilities"' (or to the another section if you think it will be better and you know what you do).
-After that you can configure buildroot and enable the building the klish package.
-You can find the menu for the klish within "Package Selection for the target"->"Shell and utilities" in the configurator.
-The klish's config allow to use the predefined version of klish or automatically download the last revision from the SVN repository.
+After that you can configure buildroot and enable the building the Klish package.
+You can find the menu for the Klish within "Package Selection for the target"->"Shell and utilities" in the configurator.
+The Klish's config allow to use the predefined version of Klish or automatically download the last revision from the SVN repository.

 These files were tested with buildroot-2010.11.
-The current predefined stable version of klish package that used in the buildroot's klish.mk file is 1.3.1.# Supported XML backends
+The current predefined stable version of Klish package that used in the buildroot's Klish.mk file is 1.3.1.# Supported XML backends

 <wiki:toc max_depth="2"/>

 # XML backends

-The klish engine uses external (since version klish-1.6.0) XML backends to parse XML config files.
-Now klish supports three XML backends:
+The Klish engine uses external (since version Klish-1.6.0) XML backends to parse XML config files.
+Now Klish supports three XML backends:

 - libxml2
 - expat
 - libroxml

-There are XML tests in xml-examples/test directory in klish sourcecode tree.
+There are XML tests in xml-examples/test directory in Klish sourcecode tree.
 These tests contain some typical cases that can lead to XML backend errors.

 You can specify preferred XML backend by project configure script argument: